One of the top questions we get here at Desktop Documentaries is "What camera should I buy?" or "What's the best camera to shoot my documentary?"

 What camera to buy for web video: Anything that shoots 1280 x 720 HD resolution or better, preferably 1920 x 1080.

-Examples of what to buy: iPhone X or similar, Canon 60D (or any DSLR that shoots HD video), Canon VIXIA HF R52 camcorder, Sony a5100 Mirrorless Camera, Canon XA20 Semi-Pro Video Camera (great for run & gun shooting), Sony AX100 (entry level 4K camcorder).
+Examples of what to buy: iPhone (or similar), Canon 60D (or any DSLR that shoots HD video), Canon VIXIA HF R52 camcorder, Sony a5100 Mirrorless Camera, Canon XA20 Semi-Pro Video Camera (great for run & gun shooting), Sony AX100 (entry level 4K camcorder).

 For these kinds of projects, a little goes a long way.
 You don't need massive amounts of gear (or money) to get a professional looking product.